MicrosoftDocs/azure-docs/articles/cosmos-db/configure-synapse-link.md

 * You won't be able to query analytical store of an existing container until the end of the initial sync process.

 > [!NOTE]
 > Due to short-term capacity constraints, you need to register to enable Synapse Link on your existing containers.
 Depending on the pending requests, approving this request may take anywhere from a day to a week.
 Please come back here to check the status.
 If you have any issues or questions, please reach out to [cosmosdbsynapselink@microsoft.com](mailto:cosmosdbsynapselink@microsoft.com).
+This step is required once per subscription, and all new database accounts will also have this capability enabled.

 > [!NOTE]